-The plan (including the regional and local components) must be made available for viewing and public comment for 30 days before submission to the Governor per § 679.550(b)(3).
+The plan (including the regional and local components) must be made available for viewing and public comment for no more than 30 days before submission to the Governor per § 679.550(b)(3).
 Any comments expressing disagreement with the plan must be included when the plan is submitted.